 Scott County is not a delegated well county.
-If you have questions regarding a specific well, it is best to contact the Well Management Section at the Minnesota Dept. of Health.
+If you have questions regarding a specific well, it is best to contact the Well Management Section at the Minnesota Department of Health.

 Disinfecting your well can eliminate or reduce many kinds of harmful bacteria and viruses as well as non-harmful bacteria that can cause unpleasant tastes and odors.
 Disinfection will not correct water problems caused by chemical contamination from nitrate, fuels, pesticides or other substances.
 Well disinfection should be performed: